jchristn/KvpbaseCSharpSDK/README.md

 [nuget-img]: https://badge.fury.io/nu/Object.svg

 Kvpbase is a RESTful object storage platform.
 This SDK is intended to help application developers integrate object storage using Kvpbase into their C# applications.

-As of v3.1.5, KvpbaseSDK now targets both .NET Core 2.0 and .NET Framework 4.6.1.

 ## Help or Feedback

 First things first - do you need help or have feedback?
 Contact me at joel dot christner at gmail dot com or file an issue here!